 Subd.
 7. Denial of tenure without evaluation.
-During the fifth (5th) year of a probationary period or during the last year of a shortened or lengthened probationary period, faculty members who are denied tenure without evaluation in compliance with Article 22 during the academic year in which notice of denial is given shall have the decision rescinded and shall obtain an additional year of employment during which they shall re-apply for tenure.
+During the fifth (5th) year of a probationary period, faculty members who are denied tenure without evaluation in compliance with Article 22 during the academic year in which notice of denial is given shall have the decision rescinded and shall obtain an additional year of employment during which they shall re-apply for tenure.
 If tenure is subsequently awarded, it will be retroactive to the year following the year in which the tenure was denied due to the lack of evaluation in accordance with Article 22.
 The Administration may not intentionally avoid conducting an evaluation in order to extend the probationary period.
 In the event that a faculty member undergoes two successive tenure reviews wherein the Arbitrator reverses the decision on alleged violations of this section, the arbitrator is free to fashion the appropriate remedy, which may in certain cases be an award of tenure.